 In both varieties of ARMD, early diagnosis and continued monitoring are vital to preserving remaining vision.

 All older adults should receive eye exams at least on a yearly basis.
 To detect ARMD, the eye doctor will dilate the eyes and conduct a fundoscopy, fundus photography, and a visual acuity test.
 If ARMD is presumed, an added assessment, a fluorescein angiography, will most likely be needed.
 In this test, dye is injected to recognize any leaks in the blood vessels.
 The Amsler grid eye test is a quick and easy tool that can also be used at home as a first step in discovering if ARMD may be a possibility.

 While there’s currently no cure for macular degeneration, there are a number of treatment options the doctor may want to try to cease the progression of the disease:

 - Photodynamic therapy

 Is it possible to prevent macular degeneration?

 Putting into practice healthy lifestyle choices, like stopping (or not beginning) smoking, regularly exercising, sticking to a healthy diet that includes an abundance of fruits, vegetables, and fish, sustaining a healthy weight and normal blood pressure, and wearing eye protection when outside, such as sunglasses and hats, could help reduce the chance of developing ARMD.

-For a trusted partner in care for a senior with macular degeneration to provide help with transportation, medication reminders, meal preparation, light housework, and much more, contact Inspired Home Care, the top Arlington Heights home care professionals, any time at 847-787-7572.
+For a trusted partner in care for a senior with macular degeneration to provide help with transportation, medication reminders, meal preparation, light housework, and much more, contact Inspired Home Care, a trusted provider of in-home senior care in Palatine, IL and the surrounding areas, any time at 847-787-7572.